k21/MarathonKit/README.md

 Installation
 ------------

-After cloning the repository, run `make` to build a static library.
+If you are using the source archive, unpack its contents and in the unpacked directory run `./configure` and `make`.
-If everything goes smoothly, this should create a `libMarathonKitCore.a` file in the root of the repository that you can link with your other sources.
-To use the library in your program, set the include path to `$MARATHON_KIT_DIR/include` (where `$MARATHON_KIT_DIR` is the path to the root of the MarathonKit repository) and then include its header files using for example `#include <MarathonKit/Core.h>`.
+If everything goes smoothly, this will create a `libMarathonKitCore.a` file which you can link with your other sources.
+To use the library in your program, set the include path to `$MARATHON_KIT_DIR/include` (where `$MARATHON_KIT_DIR` is the path to the unpacked directory) and then include its header files using for example `#include <MarathonKit/Core.h>`.

+If you have cloned the MarathonKit repository, you will need automake, autoconf and the autoconf-archive to create the configuration files.
+You can do so by running `autoreconf --install` in the root of the repository.
+After that you can follow the steps from the previous paragraph (run `./configure` and `make`).

+If you want to modify MarathonKit and you have GCC or a compatible compiler, it is recommended to run `./dev-configure` instead of `./configure`.
+It will enable some extra warnings when you build the library.

 Features
 --------